8 Power: mechanics and deep psychologies

 Structuralist theory and post-structuralist departure

-Analyzing political performativity of structural binaries
+Analyzing the political performativity of structural binaries

 - Research metaphoric uses of the binary of clean/dirty in culture.
 What are the regulative functions of this organizing opposition in each case?